Van Wert, Ohio: Education

 Van Wert City Schools enrolls 2,027 students in public primary and secondary schools.
-The district operates 5 public schools including the Early Childhood Center (Pre-school-Kindergarten), Van Wert Elementary School (1st-5th grades), Van Wert Middle School (6th-8th grades), Van Wert High School (9th-12th grades), and Vantage Career Center (11th-12th grades), along with the Goedde Building as the Central Administrative Offices.
+The district operates 5 public schools including the Early Childhood Center (Pre-school–kindergarten), Van Wert Elementary School (grades 1–5), Van Wert Middle School (grades 6–8), Van Wert High School (grades 9–12), and Vantage Career Center (grades 11–12), along with the Goedde Building as the Central Administrative Offices.
 Van Wert High School sports participate in the Western Buckeye League, an athletic body sanctioned by the Ohio High School Athletic Association (OHSAA).
 Van Wert recently built a new high school and middle school complex in 2007, and just opened a new elementary school next to the high school and middle school complex so all students are now in one area.
-Along with the new high school/middle school complex, a new performing arts center was built, The Niswonger Performing Arts Center of Northwest Ohio, thanks to the private donation of Van Wert High School Alumnus, Scott Niswonger.
+The Niswonger Performing Arts Center of Northwest Ohio was also built in 2007, thanks to the private donation of Van Wert High School alumnus Scott Niswonger.
 Every year since 2005, Van Wert Middle School has received the "National Schools to Watch" award.

-Van Wert has the main branch of the Brumback Library.
+The main branch of the Brumback Library is located in Van Wert.